Turning your TEFL job into a full-on, international career

-For many a TEFL hopeful, English teaching is just a fleeting gig – a way to travel the world, make friends, experiences and a bit of money on the side.
+For some TEFL hopefuls, English teaching is just a fleeting gig – a way to travel the world, make friends, experiences and a bit of money on the side.
 For others, it’s more of a career afterthought; an alternative from the nine to five, and an escape from the daily grind.
 For most, however, TEFL is not a career to carry them all the way through to retirement.

 Or is it?